ironhack-labs/data-labs/module-1/pandas-project.md

 * **A cleaned CSV data file** containing the results of your data wrangling work.
 * **A Jupyter Notebook (data-wrangling.ipynb)** containing all Python code and commands used in the importing, cleaning, manipulation, and exporting of your data set.
-* **A ``README.md`` file** containing an explanation of the process followed in the importing, cleaning, manipulation, and exporting of your data as well as the resulting data set, obstacles encountered, and lessons learned.
+* **A ``README.md`` file** containing a detailed explanation of the process followed in the importing, cleaning, manipulation, and exporting of your data as well as your results, obstacles encountered, and lessons learned.

 ## Suggested Ways to Get Started

-* **Find a messy data set** - a great place to start looking would be [here](https://github.com/awesomedata/awesome-public-datasets) and [here](https://www.kaggle.com/datasets).
+* **Find a messy data set** - a great place to start looking would be [Awesome Public Data Sets](https://github.com/awesomedata/awesome-public-datasets) and [Kaggle Data Sets](https://www.kaggle.com/datasets).
 * **Examine the data and try to understand what the fields mean** before diving into data cleaning and manipulation methods.
 * **Break the project down into different steps** - use the topics covered in the lessons to form a check list, add anything else you can think of that may be wrong with your data set, and then work through the check list.
 * **Use the tools in your tool kit** - your knowledge of Python, data structures, Pandas, and data wrangling.
 * **Work through the lessons in class** & ask questions when you need to!
 Think about adding relevant code to your project each night, instead of, you know... _procrastinating_.
 * **Commit early, commit often**, don’t be afraid of doing something incorrectly because you can always roll back to a previous version.
 * **Consult documentation and resources provided** to better understand the tools you are using and how to accomplish what you want.

-## Potential Project Ideas

-### Basketball Database Analysis

-You are a data analyst for a professional basketball league.
-The league has data about teams, players, coaches, playoff game results, etc. but they need the data organized, analyzed, and summarized.
-Any interesting insights found should be reported to the league's senior executives.

-### Credit Database Analysis

-You are a data analyst working for a credit card company.
-The company has data about cardholders, statements, charges, payment statuses, etc. and they need help putting together reporting around payment statuses, age of payments past due, and likely defaults.

-### Hardware Retail Database Analysis

-You work as a data analyst for a small hardware retailer.
-The company has data about products, customers, sales, and employees.
-They have less than 25 employees, so they would like to figure out where they should focus their sales and marketing efforts given their limited resources.

 ## Useful Resources